 Unless a synchronization source is installed at every site, there are four main topologies used for distribution among sites.
 Similar to underlying communications media topologies, the main topology types are linear, tree, loop, and mesh.
 All topologies can use one or more synchronization sources.
 All of these are potentially usable, but there may be scaling and protocol challenges when using mesh topologies.

 Synchronization can also be distributed hierarchically.
 This can be used in conjunction with the above topologies.
-Traditional TDM systems are hierarchically based and their synchronization topologies are as well.
+Traditional TDM systems are hierarchically based, and their synchronization topologies are as well.
 Packet-based systems may have a minimal hierarchy as there can be fewer distribution layers.
-An example of a TDM distribution hierarchy is shown in section X, part C, Figure 2.
+An example of a TDM distribution hierarchy is shown in Section X, Part C, Figure 2.

 Synchronization Distribution Technologies